 A tutor/teacher may be allocated to you by your school, college or work-based provider.
 It is unlikely that they will be working solely with you, although this does happen occasionally.
-A tutor/teacher is someone who will support and guide you and will help you to learn about all of the important things that you need to know in order to work safely within health and social care.
+A tutor/teacher is someone who will support and guide you and will help you to learn about all of the important things that you need to know in order to work safely with children and to meet their needs.
 Your tutor/teacher will use learning resources and teaching techniques that are designed to help you to prepare for assessment.